-The Planning and Zoning Department provides guidance to the Board of Supervisors and appointed in developing the vision of Stafford County.
+The Planning and Zoning Department provides guidance to the Board of Supervisors and appointed boards and commissions in developing the vision of Stafford County.
 This guidance ensures future orderly development and economic growth that is reflective of the community’s desires and needs.

 With the future vision for the development of the county, the department will strive to provide exemplary customer service and will protect the health, safety, and welfare of the citizens.
 The department will do this by ensuring high quality development while being sensitive to natural and historic resources, through creation, regulation, and enforcement of ordinances and policies that are in conformance with community standards and state and federal mandates.

 - Boards and commissions support – The department provides direct administrative and technical support to the Board of Supervisors and its appointed commissions and committees for the governance of the county.

 - Comprehensive Plan – The department is the lead agency in the administration of the Comprehensive Plan and its detailed elements.
 The Comprehensive Plan is the guiding document that shapes the future direction of the county as it relates to the physical development of its land, assisting local leaders, citizens, and staff in the decision making process for capital investment and economic development.

 - Ordinances – The department is the lead agency for the drafting of laws and policies pertaining to land development within the county.
 These laws and policies are the community’s standards for the type, intensity, and appearance of future development.